ludovicchabant/Wikked/docs/pages/03_configuration.md

   revision control, so that various clones of the wiki have the same options where it makes sense.

-* `.wiki/wikirc`: some options, however, don't have to be the same depending on where you run the wiki.
-This file is contained in the ignored-by-default `.wiki` folder, and as such is meant to store options valid only for a local installation.
+* `.wiki/wikirc`: some options may have to be different depending on where you run the wiki from.
+This file is a complementary variant of the `.wikirc` file, but is contained in the ignored-by-default `.wiki` folder.
+As such it is meant to store options valid only for a local installation.

 * `.wiki/app.cfg`: Wikked runs on top of [Flask][].
 This file, if it exists, will be passed on to Flask for more advanced configuration scenarios.
 See the